fbpx

 If you have finally made up your mind and you want to go ahead with this, you might also want to look at the flip-side:

--Even if you were treated unfairly at work, it is unlikely that you were treated illegally.
-It might be difficult to prove that your employer treated you poorly if you do not have any concrete proof to prove your case.
-Keep in mind that there is no legal right to a warm and fuzzy workplace.
+• Even if you were mistreated at work, it is unlikely that it was illegal.
+It might be a challenge to prove that your employer treated you poorly if you do not have any concrete proof to prove your case.
+Remember that there is no legal right to a warm and fuzzy workplace.

--Law Suits can be long, drawn-out, stressful, and painful.
-The only people who enjoy litigation are lawyers but for you, the process can be a difficult experience.
+• Law Suits can be long, drawn-out, stressful, and painful.
+The only people who enjoy litigation are lawyers, but the process can be a challenging experience for you.

--You may find out that your co-workers are not on your side.
-At times when you approach your co-workers, they might not come out and support your claims against your employer because they may not want to get involved in something that can potentially jeopardize their relations at work.
+• You may find out that your co-workers are not on your side.
+When you approach your co-workers, they might not come out and support your claims against your employer because they may not want to get involved in something that can potentially jeopardize their relations at work.

--You may be viewed as a ‘litigious’ employee, which can affect your future employment.
+• You may be viewed as a ‘litigious’ employee, affecting your future employment.

 What you DON’T have to worry about: